jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 1. It is easier to work with the data later.
 2. It is easier to load the data into a database.

-Add the following function declaration to the function declaration space below the `author_quotes_collection()` function declaration:
+Add the following function declaration to the space below the `author_quotes_collection()` function:

 ```python
 def save_quotes_to_file(quotes):